mihaehinayon/user-directory-smart-contract/README.md

 - Uses mapping for efficient address-to-user lookups
 - Implements proper validation and error handling
 - Gas-optimized with view functions for reads

-## Repository

-This smart contract was created as part of a blockchain development workshop assignment.